 Tongue Brushing, Really?

-You know, brushing your teeth twice a day and flossing are staples of good oral hygiene, but is brushing your tongue really necessary?
+You know, brushing your teeth twice a day and flossing are staples of good oral hygiene and oral surgeons near me, but is brushing your tongue really necessary?
 In short, yes.

 Why is my tongue important?